Talkala logo

 Your password needs to be at least 10 characters and include uppercase, lowercase, a number, and a symbol.
 That applies whether you're signing up, resetting, or changing it later.

-There's one extra check.
-Before accepting a new password, Talkala screens it against a list of passwords that have already appeared in known data breaches.
-If yours shows up on that list, you'll need to pick a different one.
+Before accepting a new password, Talkala also checks whether it has appeared in known data breaches.
+If it has, you need to choose a different password.

 • Minimum length: 10 characters.